 Storytelling/counterstorytelling and "naming one's own reality"

-This refers to the use of narrative (storytelling) to illuminate and explore lived experiences of racial oppression.[41]
+Storytelling refers to the use of narrative (storytelling) to illuminate and explore lived experiences of racial oppression.

-One of the prime tenets of liberal jurisprudence is that people can create appealing narratives to think and talk about greater levels of justice.[54]
-Delgado and Stefancic call this the empathic fallacy—the belief that it is possible to "control our consciousness" by using language alone to overcome bigotry and narrow-mindedness.[55]
-They examine how people of color, considered outsiders in mainstream US culture, are portrayed in media and law through stereotypes and stock characters that have been adapted over time to shield the dominant culture from discomfort and guilt.
-For example, slaves in the 18th-century Southern States were depicted as childlike and docile; Harriet Beecher Stowe adapted this stereotype through her character Uncle Tom, depicting him as a "gentle, long-suffering", pious Christian.[56]
+One of the prime tenets of liberal jurisprudence is that people can create appealing narratives to think and talk about greater levels of justice.
+Delgado and Stefancic call this the empathic fallacy—the belief that it is possible to "control our consciousness" by using language alone to overcome bigotry and narrow-mindedness.
+They examine how people of color, considered outsiders in mainstream United States culture, are portrayed in media and law through stereotypes and stock characters that have been adapted over time to shield the dominant culture from discomfort and guilt.
+For example, slaves in the 18th-century Southern States were depicted as childlike and docile; Harriet Beecher Stowe adapted this stereotype through her character Uncle Tom, depicting him as a "gentle, long-suffering", pious Christian.

-Following the American Civil War, the African-American woman was depicted as a wise, care-giving "Mammy" figure.[57]
-During the Reconstruction period, African-American men were stereotyped as "brutish and bestial", a danger to white women and children.
-This was exemplified in Thomas Dixon Jr.'s novels, used as the basis for the epic film The Birth of a Nation, which celebrated the Ku Klux Klan and lynching.[58]
-During the Harlem Renaissance, African-Americans were depicted as "musically talented" and "entertaining".[59]
-Following World War II, when many Black veterans joined the nascent civil rights movement, African Americans were portrayed as "cocky [and] street-smart", the "unreasonable, opportunistic" militant, the "safe, comforting, cardigan-wearing" TV sitcom character, and the "super-stud" of blaxploitation films.[60]
+Following the American Civil War, the African American woman was depicted as a wise, caregiving "Mammy" figure.
+During the Reconstruction period, African American men were stereotyped as "brutish and bestial", a danger to white women and children.
+This was exemplified in Thomas Dixon, Jr.'s novels, used as the basis for the epic film The Birth of a Nation, which celebrated the Ku Klux Klan and lynching.
+During the Harlem Renaissance, African Americans were depicted as "musically talented" and "entertaining".
+Following World War II, when many Black veterans joined the nascent civil rights movement, African Americans were portrayed as "cocky [and] street-smart", the "unreasonable, opportunistic" militant, the "safe, comforting, cardigan-wearing" TV sitcom character, and the "super-stud" of blaxploitation films.

 The empathic fallacy informs the "time-warp aspect of racism", where the dominant culture can see racism only through the hindsight of a past era or distant land, such as South Africa.
 Through centuries of stereotypes, racism has become normalized; it is a "part of the dominant narrative we use to interpret experience".
 Delgado and Stefancic argue that speech alone is an ineffective tool to counter racism, since the system of free expression tends to favor the interests of powerful elites and to assign responsibility for racist stereotypes to the "marketplace of ideas".
 In the decades following the passage of civil rights laws, acts of racism had become less overt and more covert—invisible to, and underestimated by, most of the dominant culture.